shashi-dhuppe/banking_deposit_prediction/README.md

 # banking_deposit_prediction

-The current goal is to create GUI to take user i/p to form csv document
+The current goal is to create GUI to take user i/p to form csv document, which will be used as final testing csv

-The end goal is to train machine learning model and to predict whether the given user will make a deposit
+The end goal is to train machine learning model and to predict whether the given user will make a deposit.

 Source: